What are stocks, shares and equities?

 What are the types of shares?

 There are two types of stock that can be listed on an exchange: common and preferred.
 Common stock is the variety that grants voting rights at shareholders’ meetings and dividend payments.
-Preferred stock generally does not come with voting rights, but the shareholders will have a better claim to earnings than common stockholders.
+Preferred stock generally does not come with voting rights, but the shareholders will have a better claim to earnings than common shareholders.

 Develop your knowledge of financial markets